|

 An adult (13 - 64 years old) admission is 900 yen.

 "Flower band" tickets (ride as often as you like for that one day) can be purchased in addition to the above entrance fee and are good for all attractions which are not coin operated (such as arcade games).
-Ride tickets are necessary for all people 2 and older: 1 ticket for 100 yen, or a strip of 11 for 1000 yen can be purchased at vending machines inside the park.
+Single ride tickets can be used instead of unlimited ride "flower bands".
+One or the other is necessary for all people age 2 and older: 1 ticket for 100 yen, or a strip of 11 for 1000 yen can be purchased at vending machines inside the park.
 Additional services: First Aid and Lost Children Center are located at the office.
 Lockers and handicapped restrooms are available.

 Rides: